 As you prepare to start cancer treatment, it is normal to fear treatment-related side effects.
 It may help to know that your health care team will work to prevent and relieve side effects.
-Doctors call this part of cancer treatment “palliative care” or "supportive care."
+This part of cancer treatment is called palliative care or supportive care.
 It is an important part of your treatment plan, regardless of your age or the stage of disease.
-If cancer treatment fails or you choose to stop cancer treatment, palliative care will continue and will focus on reducing pain and other symptoms caused by the cancer.
+If cancer treatment fails or you choose to stop cancer treatment, palliative and supportive care will continue and will focus on reducing pain and other symptoms caused by the cancer.

 Talk with your health care team regularly about how you are feeling.
 It is important to let them know about any new side effects or changes in existing side effects.
 If they know how you are feeling, they can find ways to relieve or manage your side effects to help you feel more comfortable and potentially keep any side effects from worsening.

 Living with metastatic cancer is challenging.
-You can have emotional and social effects as well as physical effects after receiving this diagnosis.
-This may include dealing with difficult emotions, such as sadness, anxiety, anger, or hopelessness.
+You can have emotional and social effects after receiving this diagnosis.
+This may include dealing with a variety of emotions, such as sadness, anxiety, fear, anger, or hopelessness.
 Sometimes, people find it difficult to express how they feel to their loved ones.
 Some have found that talking to an oncology social worker, counselor, or member of the clergy can help them develop more effective ways of coping and talking about metastatic cancer.

 Your loved ones might also need help coping.
 Having a family member or friend with metastatic cancer is challenging, especially for people who help care for you.

 Talking about fears and concerns is important, even when treatment is working well.
 You can also find coping strategies for emotional and social effects in a separate section of this website.
 This section includes many resources for finding support and information to meet your needs.